create3000/x_ite/docs/Field-Services-and-Objects.md

 #### item1, item2, ... <small class="small">optional</small>

 The elements to add to the array, beginning at the start index.
-If you don't specify any elements, <span class="lang:js decode:true crayon-inline ">splice ()</span> will only remove elements from the array.
+If you don't specify any elements, `splice ()` will only remove elements from the array.

 #### Return value